 As an interior designer, I’m constantly imagining what I could do with the space if I owned the home, and how we could make the floor plan work better for us.

 There are a few things that I’d love to fix.
-They all stem largely from the living room, which is long and narrow, and quite dark.
+They stem mainly from the living room, which is long and narrow, and quite dark.
 It feels cramped because it has too many functions squeezed into one space.
 We use it as a living room, dining room, office, occasional guest room and storage for tools, cleaning supplies, wellies and winter accessories and other household stuff.
 So, how would I fix it?
 Let’s start at the top…

-- There’s no bathroom on the ground floor.
+- There’s no bathroom on the ground floor

-- The living room is quite dark.
+- The living room is dark

-- Although we can carve out two workspaces, there is still no dedicated office.
+- Although we can carve out two workspaces, there is still no dedicated office

 I’d love to add an extension and re-jig the existing spaces.
 We could stick another box on the back of the living room, but it’s already long and narrow, and it doesn’t need to be any bigger.
-Instead, I’d build an enclosed walk way to a modestly sized bonus room at the bottom of the garden.
+Instead, I’d build an enclosed walkway to a modestly sized bonus room at the bottom of the garden.
 Built-in storage on one wall with a little bench in the middle would negate the need for storage in the living room or under the stairs, so that whole area could be opened up.
 The walk way would also provide privacy from our next door neighbours.
 Currently, if we’re both in the garden, we’re very visible to each other and it’s a little awkward.